laataiasu/laataiasu.github.io/content/post/2023-04-24-four-quadrant/index.md

 While a glimmer of hope may flicker at the end of the tunnel, it's crucial to acknowledge the potential train heading in our direction, unbeknownst to its course.

-As Nassim Taleb eloquently surmises, the debate isn't centered on the existence of a higher power, but rather, the tangible and metaphysical repercussions if it does.
+As [Nassim Nicholas Taleb|Nassim Taleb] eloquently surmises, the debate isn't centered on the existence of a higher power, but rather, the tangible and metaphysical repercussions if it does.
 This sentiment resonates strongly with films like 'La Haine,' where society spirals into free fall.

 **3. Indefinite Optimism: Embracing Normalcy**